cyberark/epv-api-scripts/Dual Accounts/README.md

 ```

 ## Create Dual Account
-This script creates accounts for Dual Account and adds them to a Rotational Group
+Create accounts for Dual Account and adds them to a Rotational Group.
-This allows an application to work with two user accounts while one is active and the other passive
+This allows an application to work with two user accounts while one is active and the other passive.
 More information [here](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/CP%20and%20ASCP/cv_Managing-Dual-Accounts.htm?tocpath=Integrations%7CCyberArk%20Vault%20Synchronizer%7CAccounts%20and%20Safes%7CManage%20Dual%20Accounts%7C_____0#ManageDualAccounts##)

 **Note:** Before running this script, make sure you have a Rotational Group Platform imported to your PVWA.
 You can download a Rotational Group sample platform from the [CyberArk Marketplace](https://cyberark-customers.force.com/mplace/s/#a352J000000pm6xQAA-a392J000001h4XZQAY)

 > This script can be supported from PVWA version 10.6 and above

-This script supports two modes: [*Interactive*](#interactive) and [*NonInteractive*](#noninteractive)
+This script supports two modes: [*Interactive*](#interactive) and [*NonInteractive*](#noninteractive).

 ### Usage
 ```powershell